iprada/Circle-Map/TO_DO.md

 - If there are only discordant readsin the realignment prior interval, sample 100 F1R2 reads and compute the standard deviation of the insert size.
 Then, create a realignment interval of 4 standard deviations of the insert size

+- When programming the insert size distribution estimation code warnings if the input bam is not queryname sorted